Krushna-Kulkarni/100-days-of-dsa/Log.md

 **Today's Progress**:
 * Practiced basic examples of problem solving on HackerRank.
 * Learned about pointers and pointers arithmetic.
 Got to know about different behaviours of pointers in different data types.

+### Day 1 : February 22, 2022

+**Today's Progress**:
+* completed Pointers.
+Learned about working of pointers with arrays and functions, character Pointers and Double Pointers.
+* Solved Questions related to Pointers on CN platform.